ELITR/online-text-flow/README.md

 ### [elitr/onlinetextflow/index.html](elitr/onlinetextflow/index.html)

 The kind of events to browse by default is ['en', 'de', 'cs'].
 Change this for all browsers by starting the server with the documented command line parameters.
 For a custom menu in the browser, set the `/menu` endpoint, like `/menu/en/de/cs`, and empty `/menu` to reset.

+The selected event flows form distinct columns of indexed text snippets on the main screen of the application.
+There is a menu bar on the right containing further control buttons.
+The interactivity features of the frontend comprise:
+- **Exclude** an event flow from the display by clicking a corresponding button in the menu. **Include** it likewise.
+The selection is remembered per browser tab and survives a reload of the page.
+One can thus easily clear the history of the event flows, yet retain the preferred kinds of events in display.
+- Event flows are automatically scrolled and aligned at the bottom page as new text is being rendered.
+Click the refresh button in the lower right corner of the screen to scroll to a previous **Review** position and turn the auto scrolling off.
+Use other user scrolling methods for this, too, and move up or down the page as needed.
+Click on the refresh button again to remember the review position and **Resume** automatic scrolling and event flow alignment.
+- **Inspect** any desired text snippet by clicking on it.
+The text snippet will be copied over into a new tab for easier reference.

 ### [elitr/onlinetextflow/login.html](elitr/onlinetextflow/login.html)